-The Dentists at Richmond office provides bridges to help keep your remaining teeth from drifting out of position.
+Bridges can help to keep your remaining teeth from drifting out of position.
 The dental bridge, made of a grouping of interconnected crowns, is designed to fit your mouth, replacing the missing teeth while supporting those that remain.
-It is held in place by two crowns.
+It is held in place by usually by two crowns on either side of the missing tooth.

 The Benefits Dental Bridges